Snow Emergency Declared - 3/15/2026

 • Do not push snow out into the streets.

 • Do not place recycling and garbage carts in the street.
-Carts should ONLY be kept in the boulevard or at the end of the driveway.
+Carts should ONLY be kept at the edge of the curb, at the end of the driveway, or at the edge of the driving lane in the alley.

 • If you are able, please shovel hydrants out and clear snow and ice off storm drains to prevent street flooding.